 In \cite{gkz}, Guth, Katz, and the second author found a simple new proof of Theorem \ref{bourgainThm} that also gives explicit quantitative estimates on the size of $c_1$. \begin{theorem}[Guth-Katz-Zahl] Conjecture \ref{discRingConj} holds for all $c_1 < 1/136$.\footnote{One of the arguments in \cite{gkz} is inefficient, and Victor Lie observed that with a small modification the exponent can be improved to $1/128$.} \end{theorem} Armed with Theorem \ref{GKZTheorem} (or more precisely, a new, more technical variant), we prove new quantitative estimates on $\gamma(\alpha)$.
-First, we will introduce a class of Furstenberg-type sets, which have generated recent interest due to their connections with projection theory.
+First, we will introduce a class of Furstenberg-type sets, which have generated recent interest due to their connections with projection theory\footnote{Indeed, Theorem \ref{dimFurstenberg} below can be rephrased as a Kaufman-type projection theorem.
+See \cite{OrpSh} for related discussion.}.
 In the definition below, we identify a set $L$ of lines in $\RR^2$ with the corresponding points in the affine Grassmannian $A(2,1)$.
 Since the latter is a manifold, this allows us to define $\dim_H(L)$.

-\begin{definition}[$(\alpha,\beta)$-Furstenberg set] For $0<\alpha\leq 1,\ 0<\beta\leq 2$, we say that a set $E\subset\RR^2$ is a (planar) \emph{$(\alpha,\beta)$-Furstenberg set} if there exists a set $L$ of lines, with $\dim_H(L)\geq\beta$, so that $\dim_H(E\cap l)\geq\alpha$ for each $l\in L$. \end{definition} We define
+\begin{definition}[\cite{mr}][$(\alpha,\beta)$-Furstenberg set] For $0<\alpha\leq 1,\ 0<\beta\leq 2$, we say that a set $E\subset\RR^2$ is a (planar) \emph{$(\alpha,\beta)$-Furstenberg set} if there exists a set $L$ of lines, with $\dim_H(L)\geq\beta$, so that $\dim_H(E\cap l)\geq\alpha$ for each $l\in L$. \end{definition} We define

 Numerous authors \cite{DOV, Her, HKM,shmerk, LuSt, mr, OrpSh} have obtained lower bounds for $\gamma(\alpha,\beta)$ in different regimes.
 The most relevant for our discussion is the following result of H\'era, Shmerkin, and Yavicoli, which used a variant of Theorem \ref{bourgainThm} due to Bourgain \cite{bour3} to obtain bounds on $\gamma(\alpha,2\alpha)$. \begin{theorem}[H\'era, Shmerkin, and Yavicoli] For each $0<\alpha< 1$, there exists $c(\alpha)>0$, which depends continuously on $\alpha$, so that $\gamma(\alpha,2\alpha)\geq 2\alpha+c(\alpha)$. \end{theorem} Note that when $\alpha=1/2$, this recovers the previous bound $\gamma(1/2)\geq 1+c_2$ (possibly for a different value of $c_2$) discussed above.